 Chapter 18 observations

 (1-8) This section focuses on the Levites, also known as God’s ministers.
 God has given this group, this whole tribe, no inheritance in Israel (I’m thinking that is referring to land?).
 God is their inheritance (v.2).
 They have to rely upon others completely.
 They eat of the offerings of the people.
-The offerings the Israelites bring to the place where God dwells (Tabernacle/Temple) are shared with them.
+The offerings the Israelites bring to the place where God dwells

 (9-13) God again informs the Israelites of how He does not want them to copy the “detestable” practices of the other nations.
 They are called to be different and set apart.
 God wants His people to be blameless.
 What are the other nations doing that is so bad?
 They are practicing magic, sacrificing their children in fire, casting spells, and talking to the dead (vv.10-11).
 These things take the Israelites focus off God.